Published: September 2017; Last updated: November 2022

 Some names that have occurred frequently in fraudulent messages are "Susan Komer," "Susan Komen," and "Andrew Russell."
 We will add other names to this paragraph if you alert us about them.

 If you have been contacted by someone perpetrating this scam, we believe you might be able to report the account from which they contacted you.
 You can report a Gmail email address here.
 You can report a Facebook account by following these instructions.
 You may also be able to file a fraud report here.

-Checks mailed to individuals
+Donations to individuals

 Added September 2018; updated November 2022: We are aware of a scam involving checks mailed to individuals claiming to be coming from GiveWell.
 We do not mail checks to individuals.
 This is an attempt at fraud and not affiliated with GiveWell.
 Neither the contact nor the check are legitimate.

 Added November 2020: We recently became aware of a scam involving emails with messages that start with 'GiveWell Vakfı'ndanım,' and informing recipients that they could receive a $2,000,000 donation if they shared information with the emailer.
 This is an attempt at fraud and not affiliated with GiveWell.
 The contact is not legitimate.